B1NARY-GR0UP/dreamemo/README.md

 User can choose to use these features and the numbers of nodes

+TODO: Add an interactive command line to allow the user to select a configuration.

 DREAMEMO is a subproject of the [BINARY WEB ECOLOGY](https://github.com/B1NARY-GR0UP)